Samleo8/CFEAR2D/README.md

 ![10-11-46-compare](./img/CFEAR_compare_101146.jpg)

 It is noted that I am unable to reproduce the results presented in the paper.
-The relative translation and yaw based on the KITTI benchmarking process (see [below](#benchmarking)) is shown below.
+The relative translation and yaw based on the KITTI benchmarking process (see [below](#benchmarking)) for the best result (with fake IMU and motion undistortion) is shown below:

 ![10-11-46-KITTI-benchmark](./img/KITTI_101146.jpg)